Sourdough Sandwich Bread

 Ingredient Notes

-• Sourdough Starter – This recipe was developed using 100% hydration starter.
-You will need to adjust the liquid or flour in the recipe if you’re starter isn’t at 100% hydration.
+• Sourdough Starter – This recipe was developed using a 100% hydration starter.
+If your starter is at a different hydration level, you will need to adjust the flour or liquid slightly.

-• Milk – Scalding denatures (breaks down) proteins in the milk which can interfere with gluten development.
+• Milk – Scalding the milk denatures proteins that can interfere with gluten development, resulting in better structure.
+The milkfat softens the crumb.

-• Butter – A little fat softens the crumb of the bread.
+• Butter – A small amount of fat tenderizes the crumb and keeps the bread soft.

 three images of sourdough sandwich bread dough during fermentation

-• Mix the dough and set it aside for the initial fermentation.
+• Mix the dough and set it aside to ferment.

-• After the initial fermentation you can continue on to shape and bake the loaf, or you can refrigerate the dough overnight and continue the next day.
-A long, cool rest in the refrigerator enhances the flavor and texture of the dough.
+• After bulk fermentation, you can either shape and bake the loaf the same day or refrigerate the dough overnight.
+A long, cool rest in the refrigerator improves flavor and dough handling.

 three photos showing how to form a sourdough sandwich loaf